-The MPCA has drafted a State Disposal System (SDS) water permit for the Prairie River Minerals demonstration project because the proposed facility will not discharge process water to surface waters of the state.
-The draft SDS permit includes:
+The MPCA issued a State Disposal System (SDS) water permit for the Prairie River Minerals demonstration project on October 28, 2020.
+The SDS permit included:

 - Requirements that ensure a surface discharge does not occur and provides protections to groundwater quality.